EXPLAINER: Is Elon Musk's deal to buy Twitter falling apart?

 WHAT ARE SPAM BOTS AGAIN?

 Bots are basically programs that post automated tweets, either for information — like the U.S. government's “quakebot,” which tweets the details of seismic events — or entertainment.
-Musk, however, has focused his ire on the “spam bots" used to blast out sales pitches or to amplify misinformation and propaganda.
+Musk, however, has focused his ire on the “spam bots" used to blast out sales pitches or to inflate the influence of a person or cause.

 That problem is highly visible to Musk, one of Twitter’s most active celebrity users, whose name and likeness are often mimicked by fake accounts promoting cryptocurrency scams.
 Musk says it’s also a problem for advertisers who take out ads on the platform based on how many real people they expect to reach.